 Bricks usually absorb water but have limitations.

-The absorption limit percentage by weight for different classes of bricks is tabulated below.
+The absorption limit percentage is different according to weight for bricks of different classes.

 How to check quality of bricks at construction site: